SpikeNAS: A Fast Memory-Aware Neural Architecture Search Framework for Spiking Neural Network-based Embedded AI Systems

 Discussion in Section~\ref{Sec_Intro_CaseStudy} suggests that employing all pre-defined operations might not lead to optimal solution.
 Therefore, to understand the significance of each pre-defined operation, we perform an experimental case study.
 Here, we remove a specific operation type, then perform NAS considering a macro-architecture in Fig.~\ref{Fig_SNASNet_NetArch} with 5000x search iteration.
 Since we employ the NAS without training approach, then this step is performed before the search process and the training phase.
 Experimental results are shown in Fig.~\ref{Fig_SpikeNAS_ObserveOps}, from which we draw the following key observations.

-\begin{itemize}[leftmargin=*] \item[\circledB{1}] Removing the 3x3Conv operation from the cells significantly reduces the accuracy, as this operation employs 3x3 kernel size for extracting important features from input feature maps.
-Therefore, removing the 3x3Conv make the network difficult to perform learning properly.
+\begin{itemize} \item[\circledB{1}] Removing the 3x3Conv operation from the cells significantly reduces the accuracy, as this operation employs 3x3 kernel size for extracting important features from input feature maps.
+Hence, removing the 3x3Conv make the network difficult to perform learning properly.
 Therefore, \textit{the 3x3Conv operation should be kept in the search space}. \item[\circledB{2}] Removing the Zeroize, 1x1Conv, 3x3AvgPool operations from the cells do not change the accuracy significantly.
 Therefore, \textit{these operations may be removed from the search space}. \item[\circledB{3}] Removing the SkipCon operation from the search space also notably reduces the accuracy for CIFAR100, as this operation provides feature maps from previous layer to ensure the preservation of important information.
 This observation also aligns with the observation from studies in~\cite{Ref_Benmeziane_SkipInSNNs_ScaDL23}.
 Therefore, \textit{the SkipCon operation should be kept in the search space}. \item[\circledB{4}] In general, the order of significance of the operations from the highest to the lowest: (1) 3x3Conv, (2) SkipCon, and (3) Zeroize, 1x1Conv, and 3x3AvgPool.
 We consider Zeroize, 1x1Conv, and 3x3AvgPool in the same significance level as they have comparable impact on the accuracy. \textit{These operations may be removed to reduce the search space based on their significance.} \end{itemize}

-These observations are then leveraged as guidance for enhancing the NAS, so that it can quickly find and generate SNN architecture that has significant operations/characteristics to achieve high accuracy, while considering the given constraints.
+Afterward, these observations are then leveraged as guidance for enhancing the NAS, so that it can quickly find and generate SNN architecture that has significant operations or characteristics to achieve high accuracy, while considering the given memory constraints.